DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: Started to tackle Backbone.js.
 It's weird, but from I've got so far, it'd be very interesting to learn.

 **Thoughts:** So far I've been mixing 	quite a few concepts and languages, but I feel like I'm becoming able to sustain the mental effort.
 I plan to focus on a few areas very soon though.

+### Day 88-89-90: 2018 June 11th, 12th, 13th

+**Today's Progress**: Recently I've been testing and implementing the new Fetch API, Service Workers and Promises intensively.
+Things are far from being sky-clear, but they're starting to make sense!

+**Thoughts:** I'm happy about my learning pace.
+It's probably slower than before, but I feel it's more solid.